College/ Transcript/ NCAA

 Transition to College

-These are the step you can take each year to prepare for your transition to college.
+There are steps you can take each year to prepare for your transition to college.
 It is important to be proactive in this process.
+Your Counselor can help.

 Automatic & Alternative Admissions